lqmmring/Rpackage/README.md

 Acknowledge
 -----------------------
 The authors would like to appreciate the support and guidance from Dr. G.H.
-Wang (ghWang@hit.edu.cn) and Dr. J. Li.
+Wang and Dr. J. Li.